PhilipGuo1992/FoodPal-demo/README.md

 **Cardview:** A FrameLayout with a rounded corner background and shadow.
 Source [here](https://developer.android.com/training/material/lists-cards.html?hl=zh-cn)

 ## Installation Notes
 The API level should be 23 or above.
-As this project is under develop mode, users (developers) need to replace their debug.keystore file with ours in order to enable Google Place service.
-The debug.keystore is already uploaded.
-You can download and use it.
+As this project is under develop mode, users (developers) need to replace their debug.keystore file with ours in order to enable Google
-Locations:
+Place service.
+The debug.keystore is already uploaded in the root directory of this project.
+You can replace the debug.keystore file in your computers with the one in this project.

+The locations in your computers to put our debug.keystore file and remove yours:

-~/.android/ on OS X and Linux
+$HOME/.android/ on macOS and Linux

 C:\Documents and Settings\<user>\.android\ on Windows XP